Dragosarus/Youtube-Livestream-Vocal-Isolator/README.md

 Livestream playback with on the fly vocal isolation

 ## About
 Allows you to listen to a stream (more specifically, the vocals from it) in the background while doing something else.
-The output will generally be delayed by a few seconds compared to the Youtube player, but might depending on stream settings be slightly ahead).
+The output will generally be delayed by a few seconds compared to the Youtube player (but might depending on stream settings be slightly ahead).

+Note: takes up almost 3800 MB of RAM and, if the GPU can be used, 10% of its VRAM (configurable).

 Demo (with GPU support): To be added